1987 FA Cup final: Extra time

 During the break, Tottenham made their first substitution of the game, with Stevens coming on to replace Ardiles, before Tottenham kicked off the first period of extra time.
 Five minutes into extra time, Hodge received the ball in his own half and ran towards the Coventry goal, beating three defenders before his shot was blocked by Downs on the edge of the penalty area.
 In the 96th minute, Rodger picked up a loose ball from Tottenham and advanced over the half-way line before sending a left-footed pass out to McGrath in space on the right wing.
 McGrath then ran into the Tottenham penalty area and crossed the ball which Mabbutt deflected upwards off his left knee and over Clemence to score an own goal, making it 3–2 to Coventry.
 Before the teams kicked off again, Tottenham made their second and final substitution, Claesen coming on to replace Hughton.
 With five minutes of the first period of extra time remaining, Coventry broke quickly from their own half, as Bennett found Gynn.
 He dribbled to the edge of the Tottenham box before being fouled by Gough; the resulting free kick was struck straight into Hoddle in the defensive wall.
 Two minutes later, Bennett played the ball into the penalty area to the feet of Houchen whose low first-time shot was saved by Clemence down to his right.
 The referee brought the first period of extra time to a close, with the score 3–2 to Coventry.

-No changes were made by the Coventry team during the break and they kicked off the second period of extra time.
+No change was made by the Coventry team during the break and they kicked off the second period of extra time.
 Neither side dominated the early stages, but in the 109th minute, Gynn made an incisive run towards the edge of the Tottenham area, laying the ball off to Pickering whose placed shot went wide and high of the goal.
 With ten minutes to go, a corner from Hoddle was punched away by Ogrizovic, and Bennett cleared the danger.
 In the 112th minute, Regis had the ball on the corner of the Tottenham penalty area and passed to Gynn who ran towards the goal, but his strike was wide of the post.
 Clive Allen then saw his weak shot easily picked up by Ogrizovic.
 With three minutes remaining, a wayward pass from Mabbutt was intercepted by Bennett who quickly passed to Gynn.
 He ran into the Tottenham area, rode the challenge of Stevens and took the ball wide before shooting, but Clemence caught the strike.
 Coventry began to run down the clock by keeping possession but Tottenham still had a long-range volley from Hoddle which was gathered by Ogrizovic.
 It proved to be the final chance of the game as the referee blew the whistle for full time, with Coventry winning the FA Cup for the first time in their history.